5 Tips for Achieving Internal Success While Pursuing External Goals

 In business, as in life, there are always things that are in our control and things that our outside of it.
 That’s why understanding what you are in control of is the foundation for internal success and happiness in the midst of external uncertainty.
 “Just having that idea that there are certain things that I can control, and there are certain things I cannot control,” Alison said.
 “Why don’t I put all my attention on what I can control and really focus on that?
 Because that’s going to be a lot more helpful.”

 As many successful real estate investors and entrepreneurs know, this is easier said than done.
 We have to continually and consciously practice focusing on what’s inside our sphere of influence.
 The next four characteristics will help you achieve this and, hopefully, teach you how to succeed in business or professional goals you have.

 “Another thing is having your brain be your friend,” Alison said.
 “If you think about the internal dialogue in your head that we all have, we want that internal dialogue to be – and this may sound a little cheesy – unconditionally loving.
 We want that present in our head towards ourselves, and then also towards others.
 That leads to a lot of happiness, when there’s a kind voice in your head.”

 Let’s say a friend came to me for advice after making a bad business decision.
 I wouldn’t say, “You idiot.
 I can’t believe you did that.
 You are such a failure.”
 I would try to say something empowering.
 Yet, many people’s inner dialogue with themselves is just that – negative and disempowering and more likely than not, untrue.

-A good rule of thumb for checking your self-talk is to determine if it’s something you would say to a close friend if they were facing a similar situation.
+A good rule of thumb for checking your self-talk and increasing your feelings of internal success is to determine if it’s something you would say to a close friend if they were facing a similar situation.

 #3 Commitment and Non-Attachment to Your Goal